forem/forem/docs/technical-overview/feature_flags.md

 ## Guarding a feature behind a flag

-Once the feature flag is added, you can start using it to hide feature behind a boolean flag:
+Once the feature flag is added, you can start using it to hide the feature behind a boolean flag:

 ```ruby